utlive/HDRMAX/Readme.md

 - Added the ability to train the model on custom datasets.

 ## HDR-VMAF
-This is the code implementation of the HDR-VMAF, HDR MS-SSIM and HDR-SSIM mentioned in the paper "Making Video Quality Assessment Models Robust to Bit Depth".
+This is the code implementation of the HDR-VMAF, HDR MS-SSIM and HDR-SSIM mentioned in the paper.
 This implementation has three models, the HDR-VMAF, HDR MS-SSIM and HDR-SSIM model.
 All of them are full reference HDR VQA models.

 ### Nonlinear Transformation
 HDRMAX employs the local expansive nonlinearity technique from the HDR-ChipQA paper by Ebenezer et al.* This approach addresses the challenge that HDR-specific distortions at brightness/color extremes are often masked by features computed on standard dynamic range regions.
 The method applies an expansive nonlinearity `f(y) = exp(|y|×4) - 1` on locally normalized pixel values (17×17 windows mapped to [-1,1]), which expands extreme brightness ranges while compressing mid-ranges.
 This transformation enables better detection of distortions in very bright and dark regions that are critical for HDR video quality assessment.